 Administrative Fellowship Program

 The Harris Center for Mental Health and Intellectual and Developmental Disabilities (IDD) Administrative Fellowship Program provides ONE recent graduate with a one-year opportunity to learn about leadership and management in a community-based regional authority that delivers mental health and IDD services to Harris County (the county where Houston is located) and beyond.
-The 2022-2023 year will be the inaugural year for the Administrative Fellowship program.
+The 2023-2024 year will be the second year for the Administrative Fellowship program.
 The selected Fellow will have the opportunity to guide fellowship program development as well as contribute to ongoing leadership projects.
 In addition, the Fellow will gain real-world management experiences while helping provide safety net care to a diverse patient population.

 A one-year administrative experience can help prepare individuals to learn the fundamentals of clinical operations, finance, care delivery, strategic planning, and data analytics.
 The Fellow would have the opportunity to closely work with the C-level executives as preceptors and gain experience with the complexities of mental health care delivery.